Appealing the Denial

 If you have questions concerning your rights to file a Fair Hearing Appeal in New Jersey or want a legal opinion on the likelihood of your success if you are contemplating an appeal, contact Fredrick P. Niemann, Esq., an experienced New Jersey Fair Hearing Appeal of Medicaid Denial Attorney at 3499 Route 9 North, Suite 1-F, Freehold, New Jersey 07728, or email him at email@example.com; you can call him toll free at (855) 376-5291.

-An Administrative Law Judge is able to reverse a denial of eligibility by the County Board of Social Services and/or other adverse decisions made by the County.
+As I indicated earlier on this page, an Administrative Law Judge is able to reverse a denial of eligibility by the County Board of Social Services and/or other adverse decisions made by the County.
 Unfortunately this does not necessarily end the matter.
 By law, the Director of New Jersey Medicaid has forty five (45) days to either uphold, modify or reverse the decision of the Administrative Law Judge.
 This means that while you may win before the Administrative Law Judge, the Director of New Jersey Medicaid has the authority to reverse the decision in full or in part.
 If this happens you still have rights.
 You have the right to appeal the Director’s decision to the Appellate Division of the New Jersey Superior Court.
 This appeal is a matter of right and is decided by a three (3) Judge panel at the State Capitol in Trenton, New Jersey.
-The Appellate Division will review the evidence, testimony and documents submitted before the Administrative Law Judge and will evaluate whether the Director’s decision is lawful or a violation of New Jersey Federal Medicaid Law.
+The Appellate Division will review the evidence, testimony and documents submitted before the Administrative Law Judge and will evaluate whether the Director’s decision is lawful or a violation of Federal Medicaid Law.

-Often times, an appeal to the Appellate Division is necessary in order to reverse what is often times an incorrect and/or arbitrary decision by the Director.
-And, unlike an Administrative Law Hearing, the Director of New Jersey Medicaid cannot override a decision by the New Jersey Superior Court.
+Often times, an appeal to the Appellate Division is necessary in order to reverse an incorrect and/or arbitrary decision by the Director.
+And, unlike an Administrative Law Hearing, the Director of New Jersey Medicaid cannot override a decision by the New Jersey Superior Court or a U.S. Federal Judge.

 Recent Speaking Events by Fredrick P. Niemann, Esq.